mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### PPS

 PPS (packets per second) is the first metric we collect.
-Usually, it is UDP packets are used Packets must be as small as possible, so we do not to hit link speed constraints.
+UDP packets are usually used.
+Packets must be as small as possible, so we do not to hit link speed constraints.
 This test shows the fast path performance.